-Our approach is holistic.
+Our approach to mental health care is holistic.
 Our integrative services focus on optimal wellness of body, mind and spirit using solution-based techniques.
 Our highly trained providers rely on techniques that are supported by clinical research and tailored your specific needs and goals.

 For some individuals, psychiatric medication in addition to psychotherapy is the treatment combination that works best.

 In these cases, our licensed clinical psychologists will work with our psychiatric nurse practitioners in a collaborative approach to treatment.

 Our providers are passionate about helping you meet your own personal goals, whether with therapy, medication or a combination of both.
 We are approachable, supportive and compassionate.
 We encourage you to guide the healing process, but will also provide direction when we think it will be helpful to you.

 Cognitive Behavioral Therapy (CBT)

 CBT has a great deal of research support and is considered one of the most powerful approaches for treating depression, anxiety, and a number of other concerns.
 The concept behind CBT is that what we think affects how we feel.

 Therefore, CBT helps you overcome negative thoughts and beliefs, and develop new, more positive thoughts and beliefs that you actually buy into.
 CBT is helpful for many issues including anxiety and depression in adults and teens.
 Changing the way you think and believe can often help you feel better.

 Mindfulness is another counseling approach that has increasing research support.
 It is useful for treating concerns related to mood, anxiety/worry, attention/focus, impulsivity, and self-control, among other things.